America’s Most Unexpected and Phenomenal Movement

 National Urban Cowboy-ism

-Almost overnight after the release of the movie, if you will, in a twinkling of a historic eye, nightclubs started up mocking Gilley’s in California and many other places across the land—the sport of mechanical bull-riding was popularized in almost all of them and suddenly country music
+Almost overnight after the release of the movie, if you will, in a twinkling of a historic eye, nightclubs started up mocking Gilley’s in California and many other places across the land—the sport of mechanical bull-riding was popularized in almost all of them and suddenly country music was dominating the radio and jukeboxes again.

 The 2-step became extremely popular and this was a cultural phenomenon following the blatancy sexual innuendos on the disco, dance floor.
 In fact, an entirely different mood of dating quickly evolved where a kind of old-fashioned nativity applied.
 Certainly men and women continued being lovers in—as the country song says, back street affairs but sex was no longer assumed the major issue of dating.
 The major issue was to be friends and have fun together as a couple.
 If sex happened, it happened but the days of “free love” were mostly rejected and a new yearning for marriage and family life made an unexpected comeback into the American spirit with simple fun and innocents suddenly returning to the menu of our nationalism.